-- extend for any part of a building elevation adjoining a street frontage - ... - provide a direct connection to adjoining verandahs provide continuous shelter with any adjoining verandah or pedestrian shelter, except over that part of the frontage used for vehicle access... (new wording underlined).
+- extend for any part of a building elevation adjoining a street frontage - ... - provide a direct connection to adjoining verandahs

 Mr Foster was of the view that the revised wording would maintain consistency with Standard 7.6.2.5.1 and would provide greater clarity.